Azure-Samples/virtual-network-integration-recipes/src/az-purview/README.md

 To deploy this recipe using Terraform, please perform the following actions:

 - The [terraform.tfvars.sample](./deploy/terraform/terraform.tfvars.sample) file contains the necessary variables to deploy the Terraform project.
-Rename the file to **terraform.tfvars** and update the file with appropriate values.
+Copy the file to **terraform.tfvars** and update the file with appropriate values.
 Descriptions for each parameter can be found in the [variables.tf](./deploy/terraform/variables.tf) file.

 - Initialize the working directory containing Terraform configuration files.